tbrodbeck/summarization-toolbox/README.md

 ##### `--size=$SIZE`

+Limits the amount of samples that are taken for tokenization for each split.
 Defaults to `None`.

 ##### `--createSplits=$CREATESPLITS`

 Split the dataset into train, validation and test splits.
-Defaults to `None`.
+Defaults to `False`.

 `$CREATESPLITS` has to be a dictionary containing the keys `train` and `val` and values between 0 and 1.
 The value of `train` represents the ratio of the dataset that is used for training (and not for validation or testing).
 The value of `val` represents the the ratio between the validation and the test set.
 Because of shell restrictions the dictionary has to be wrapped in `"` in the CLI, like this: `--createSplits="{'train': 0.7, 'val': 0.66}"`